-What's it About?- Essentially this is Norway's answer to the Blair Witch and Cloverfield, except that there's not witch involved, and it's not a lame rip off of Godzilla.
-This movie is about trolls; not the kind that wreak havoc on internet message boards, but the kind that live under bridges, turn to stone in the daylight, rape goats and eat sheep.
+The Blair Witch Project and Cloverfield, except that there's not a witch involved, and it's not a lame rip off of Godzilla.
+This movie is about trolls; not the kind that wreak havoc on Internet message boards, but the kind that live under bridges, turn to stone in the daylight, rape goats, and eat sheep.
 People too.
 Maybe it's just a Norwegian thing...

 Raglefant.
 Tussealadd.
 Rimtusse.
 Dovregubben.
 Harding.
 The massive Jotner.
-There are all kinds of trolls, and they are all over Norway.
-In the forests.
-In the mountains.
-Under bridges.
+There are all kinds of trolls, and they are spread all over Norway; in the forests, in the mountains, under bridges.
 They kinda look like big, smelly, hungry puppets with phallic noses, almost cartoonish.
 Make no mistake though, they are intimidating and they want to eat you.
 They feel like something out of a fairytale, but are presented to the audience as a natural predator in such a realistic way, that I'm not entirely sure that Norway doesn't really have trolls.
 Alright, I know they don't, but it all sure felt real.

-As far as the hand-held genre goes, this movie is aces.
+As far as the Found Footage genre goes, this movie is aces.
 It feels real.
-Nothing feels forced here like in so many other hand-held movies.
+Nothing feels forced here like in so many other FF movies.
 Especially with Hans; he's just a gruff old timer who has a job to do.
 He hunts trolls.
 Not one thing about it scares him either, like he's hunting deer, or duck or something.
-He's a bad ass because he's really just someone like your dad or Grandfather, only he kills monsters.
+He's a bad-ass because he's really just someone like your Dad or Grandfather, only he kills monsters.

-The movie does a good job of not only keeping you on the edge of your seat, but in letting us know just how huge, imposing and dangerous these creatures really are.
-It's almost like watching a documentary on the National Geographic channel.
-They did a great job with the realism on this one.
+The movie also does a good job of not only keeping you on the edge of your seat, but in letting us know just how huge, imposing and dangerous these creatures really are.
+It's almost like watching a documentary on the National Geographic Channel.
+They did a great job conveying the realism on this one.

-The Master Says- A+ This movie needs to be seen by all genre fans, and as soon as possible.
-It is not perfect.
-Don't let a great grade make you think that it is.
-What Trolljegeren is though, is a hell of an entertaining movie that does the hand held genre right, and puts Cloverfield and its ilk to shame.
+Trolljegeren is though, is a hell of an entertaining movie that does the Found Footage genre right, and puts Cloverfield and its ilk to shame.
 I can't imagine how someone could not have fun with this movie.